akkornel/mpi4py/README.md

   Ubuntu-supplied version (1.10.2-8ubuntu1) was tested, but reliably crashed with a buffer overflow.

+  The above software was tested in the following Python versions:

   * Python 2.7 (2.7.12-1~16.04)

   * Python 3.5 (3.5.1-3)